 The efforts of the Grubes and other families are helping scientists break new ground in gene therapy, which has already shown significant progress in treating crippling diseases affecting organs such as the heart, liver, and spine.

-CRISPR and other new technologies have enabled scientists to engineer treatments that delete and replace mutated genes, including an emerging therapy developed at UT Southwestern for Duchenne muscular dystrophy in which mutations have been corrected in mice and human heart muscle cells.
+CRISPR and other new technologies have enabled scientists to engineer treatments that delete and replace mutated genes, including an emerging therapy developed at UT Southwestern for Duchenne muscular dystrophy in which mutations have been corrected in dogs, mice, and human heart muscle cells.

 But the brain is a relatively untamed realm of gene therapy.
 It is immensely more complex and presents challenges that researchers are only now beginning to grasp.